-Prerequisites: BIOL 2010, BIOL 2020, MATH 1001, MICR 1000, MICR 1011L, NURS 1000, NURS 1050, NURS 1061L,
+Prerequisites: BIOL 2020, MATH 1001, NURS 1050, NURS 1061L, NURS 1300, NURS 1311L, NURS 1315P

 NURS 2630 Nursing Interventions with the Adult and Elder II 3 semester credits In this course, students will examine the physiological changes that occur in adults and the elderly during the aging process.

-They will analyze the causes and common pathophysiology that affects individual stages of adulthood and old age.
-Students will use the nursing process to assess, plan, implement and evaluate selected nursing interventions required for the direct care of adult and elderly with health disorders within the digestive, renal, endocrine, nervous and skeletal muscle systems.
+They will analyze the causes and common pathophysiology that affects individual stages of adulthood and old age to include the body structure and function.
 Furthermore, this course offers supplementary guidance in areas such as nutrition, personal care, and the development of cultural and interpersonal relationship skills.
-This course includes the use of a simulator.
+This course includes the use of simulation.